Subscribe to updates

 Adoption of Contaminated Land Strategy, Cost Recovery and Hardship Policy

-The Cabinet is expected to consider the adoption of a new West Northamptonshire Contaminated Land Strategy and an associated Hardship Policy.
-The Contaminated Land Strategy outlines how the Council will inspect its area for contaminated land, identify it, and manage the information gathered.
-The Hardship Policy is intended to guide decision-making regarding the recovery of costs associated with cleaning up contaminated land, ensuring transparency and considering potential financial hardship for those responsible.
-These documents replace previous strategies from the former district and borough councils.
+The meeting was scheduled to consider the adoption of a new West Northamptonshire Contaminated Land Strategy and an associated Hardship Policy.
+The Contaminated Land Strategy outlines how the Council will implement the contaminated land regime, replacing previous strategies from former district and borough councils.
+It details the approach to inspecting the area for contaminated land, identifying it, and managing the collected information, with a focus on a risk-based, 'suitable for current use' approach.
+The Hardship Policy, required by statutory guidance, aims to guide the decision-making process for recovering costs associated with remediation of contaminated land, ensuring transparency and demonstrating eligibility for potential financial assistance from central government.6

 Asset Management Plan

-The approval of a proposed Asset Management Plan (AMP) is on the agenda.
-This plan builds on the Estates Strategy and provides an evidence-based approach for managing the Council's land and property assets.
+A report was presented seeking approval for the proposed Asset Management Plan (AMP).
+This plan builds on the Estates Strategy and provides an evidence-based approach for managing the Council's approximately 1,000 land and property assets.
 The AMP aims to ensure assets are fit for purpose, financially sustainable, and aligned with corporate and service priorities.
-It details governance arrangements, resources, tools, policies, and systems required to implement the Council's objectives for its approximately 1,000 properties, which include operational buildings, non-operational assets, parks, and land holdings.
-The plan covers the period 2025–2030 and will be reviewed and updated annually.
+It details governance arrangements, resources, tools, policies, and systems required for implementation.
+The plan covers operational and non-operational assets, excluding highways and Housing Revenue Account stock, and sets out a five-year programme of actions to deliver the five priorities of the Estates Strategy: A Fit for Purpose Estate, A Well-Managed and Maintained Estate, Collaboration with Partners, Optimising Revenue Generation, and Empowering Future Growth and Development.7

 Attendees